 One year was especially difficult for one particular family.
 The female, age 47, was diagnosed with SCD at age 16.
-She and her husband have been married for 17 yrs and together they are raising a 15 year old son who has SC trait.
+She and her husband have been married for 17 yrs and together they are raising a 15-year-old son who has SC trait.

 She has multiple chronic health problems related to SCD, including a chronic heart condition.
 The family receives a small amount of welfare assistance and depends mostly on her disability check to get by.
 Often times they are forced to choose between purchasing her medications and buying groceries or paying light and gas bills.
 They have an older car which is seldom in working condition which means they have to call a cab or pay someone else to take her to-and-from her medical, and other-related, appointments.

 Thanks to a small Highmark Grant, our Sickle Cell Council was able to provide limited financial assistance to our families to help alleviate some of the financial stressors they face.
 This particular family requested and received financial assistance to pay a portion of 2 utility bills (telephone and light).
-Additionally they requested and received financial assistance to pay for transportation to-and-from 5 SCD related appointments.
-The couple often express to our social worker that they do not know what they would do without the support and financial assistance they receive from our Sickle Cell Council.
+Additionally, they requested and received financial assistance to pay for transportation to-and-from 5 SCD related appointments.
+The couple often expresses to our social worker that they do not know what they would do without the support and financial assistance they receive from our Sickle Cell Council.

-Unfortunately there is no Department of Health funded community based organization assigned to that region of the state.
+Unfortunately, there is no Department of Health-funded community-based organization assigned to that region of the state.
 Consequently, this family contacted us in desperation: A single mom, age 38 with 3 young sons, the oldest being age 8, was diagnosed with SCD at birth.
-Although low income, she did not qualify for welfare benefits because the child support provided by the boys father exceeds the welfare threshold.
-Due to lack of funds she slept on a single bed and the boys on the floor.
+Although low income, she did not qualify for welfare benefits because the child support provided by the boys' father exceeds the welfare threshold.
+Due to lack of funds, she slept on a single bed and the boys on the floor.
 We contacted various Help/Social Service organizations in her area and found a program to provide her sons with beds and provided her contact numbers for local food banks.

 Bolanle Olaniran considers himself to be extremely blessed, in spite of the fact he lives with an incurable disease.